emzan/ionic-conference-app/.github/CONTRIBUTING.md

-# Contributing to the Ionic Conference Application
+# Contributing to the WahYanCollegeKowloon Application

-Thank you for taking the time to contribute! :tada::+1:
+Thank you!

-The following is a set of guidelines for contributing to the conference app.
+The following is a set of guidelines for contributing to the WYK app.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 ## Table of Contents
  - [How To Contribute](#how-to-contribute)